lfayese/DOTroubleshooter/Readme.md

 📌 NOTES

 • Compatible with Windows PowerShell 5.1 and PowerShell 7+
-• PowerShell 7 is embedded if not installed
+• PowerShell 7.4.0 is embedded and used by default
-• Built with Ironman Software PowerShell Pro Tools
 • All files are extracted to a temporary folder and cleaned up automatically
+• Automatically converts ETL logs to WindowsUpdate.log for analysis

 ================================================================================